View Catherine Flynn's Obituary on www.swtimes.com/ and share memories

 In addition to her parents, she was also preceded in death by her husband, Melvin Flynn, three sisters and two brothers.

-Survivors include a daughter, Patricia Mullins and husband Bobby of Grove; a son, Pat Flynn and wife Tammy of Mountainburg; three granddaughters, Cassie Lusk and husband Randy of Lowell, Laura Hodges of Fayetteville and Carol Flynn of Van Buren; five great-grandchildren; as well as her extended family in Wisconsin.
+Survivors include a daughter, Patricia Mullins and husband Bobby of Grove; a son, Pat Flynn and wife Tammy of Mountainburg; three granddaughters, Cassie Lusk and husband Randy of Lowell, Laura Hodges of Fayetteville and Carol Flynn of Van Buren; two grandsons, Kris Kendrick and wife Courtney of Conway and Kolby Kendrick and wife Alexis of Jonesboro; seven great-grandchildren; as well as her extended family in Wisconsin.

 Graveside service will be held at 10 a.m.
 Monday, Jan.
 27, 2020, at Conley Cemetery in Mountainburg, under the direction of Ocker Funeral Home in Alma.